Village of Radium Hot Springs, BC: A Great Place for a Fall Trip

 3. Time For Maintenance on Your Tires

 We have finished washing and drying the cover which is stored for the season -– what’s next?
 Tires.
-The vehicle has been leaning on them for the winter and might just be a little “tired”, so why not take the time now to rotate, clean and grease the bearings.
+The vehicle has been leaning on them for the winter and they might just be a little “tired”, so why not take the time now to inflate, rotate, clean and grease the bearings.
 Checking over every inch of the outside is the best place to start.
-Make sure there are no new problems that need attending to.
+Make sure there are no new problems that need attending to both on the outside you can see and the inside tire wall you cannot.
+We also apply tire protectant to the walls of the tire.

 4. Water System On Board?
 Time For A Good Flushing